 During the year ended May 31, 2014, the Company issued an unsecured convertible note in the amount of \$9,675 to BK Consulting and used the proceeds to fund its operations.
-The unsecured convertible note is non-interest bearing, due on demand and convertible into common stock at a rate \$0.002 per share.
+The unsecured convertible note is non-interest bearing, due on demand and convertible into common stock at a rate \$0.0032 per share (post reverse-split).

 On July 16, 2014, the Company issued an unsecured convertible note in the amount of \$11,582 to BK Consulting and used the proceeds to fund its operations.
-The unsecured convertible note is non-interest bearing, due on demand and convertible into common stock at a rate \$0.002 per share.
+The unsecured convertible note is non-interest bearing, due on demand and convertible into common stock at a rate \$0.0032 per share (post reverse-split).

 On July 29, 2014, the Company issued an unsecured convertible note in the amount of \$1,600 to BK Consulting and used the proceeds to fund its operations.
-The unsecured convertible note is non-interest bearing, due on demand and convertible into common stock at a rate of \$0.002 per share.
+The unsecured convertible note is non-interest bearing, due on demand and convertible into common stock at a rate of \$0.0032 per share (post reverse-split).